Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 date: 2023-10-18
 ---

-Within topology, stages are used to regroup API Service discovered from a gateway, a repository, or anything manually added to the environment.
+Within topology, stages are used to regroup API services discovered from a gateway, a repository, or anything manually added to the environment.

-Learn how to manage the stage to represent your API services life cycle.
+Learn how to manage the stage to represent your API services lifecycle.

 ## What is a Stage?

-A stage is a concept that provides an abstraction view of the life cycle state of an API (for example, beta, dev, pre-prod, prod, and so on).
+A stage is a concept that provides an abstraction view of the lifecycle state of an API (for example, beta, dev, pre-prod, prod, etc.).
-The stage allows to quickly identify where the API is available and if some restriction may apply.
-For instance in a dev stage, the API security might be less important than in production stage.
+The stage identifies where the API is available and if any restriction apply.
+For instance, in a dev stage, the API security might be less important than in production stage.
-Once the API satisfied all the criteria of the current stage, the API can be promoted to the next stage.
-Like this you can build your API life cycle and ensure a correct implementation at each stage.
+Once the API satisfies all the criteria of the current stage, the API can be promoted to the next stage, helping you to build your API lifecycle and to ensure a correct implementation at each stage.

-Stage management is optional.
+{{< alert title="Note" color="primary" >}}Stage management is optional.{{< /alert >}}

 ## Stage and environment

-A environment might be link to a specific Gateway managing one or more stages of the API life cycle.
+An environment might be link to a specific gateway managing one or more stages of the API lifecycle.

 Multiple stages can be assigned to an environment and one of them can become the default stage for the environment.
-Once you define a default stage, this stage will be automatically assigned to the API Service endpoint discovered in the environment.
-Without default stage, user will have to manually assign the stage to the API Service endpoint
+Once you define a default stage, this stage will be automatically assigned to the API service endpoint discovered in the environment.
+Without a default stage, you must manually assign the stage to the API service endpoint

-By default the stage is assigned to no environment meaning nobody can use/view it.
+By default, the stage is assigned to no environment, meaning that nobody can use/view it.

-## Stage and API Service endpoint
+## Stage and API service endpoint

-Each API Service is part of an environment.
-When the environment has a default stage, the discovered API Service endpoint is automatically assigned to the stage.
-When creating Asset, Catalog Manager has to decide which endpoint will be exposed by the asset and consequently which stage will be visible in the Marketplace when this asset is used in a published product.
+Each API service is part of an environment.
+When the environment has a default stage, the discovered API service endpoint is automatically assigned to the stage.
+When creating an asset, the Catalog Manager must decide which endpoint will be exposed by the asset and consequently which stage will be visible in the Marketplace when this asset is used in a published product.

 ## Stage and Marketplace visibility

-By default the stage is not visible in the Marketplace.
-Catalog Manager has to explicitly give a stage visibility for each Marketplace where he wants the stage to be visible.
+By default, the stage is not visible in the Marketplace.
+The Catalog Manager must explicitly give a stage visibility for each Marketplace where the stage is to be visible.

-The visibility follows the same pattern as for product visibility and took precedence on the product visibility.
-That mean I can be part of a team having visibility on product but no visibility on the stage: in that situation, consumer will see the product but no resources inside.
+The visibility follows the same pattern as for product visibility but has precedence over the product visibility.
+Meaning that there could be visibility on the product but no visibility on the stage.
+In this situation, the consumer will see the product but no resources inside.

 A stage can be restricted to:

-* provider organization: everyone, specific teams, nobody
+* Provider organization: everyone, specific teams, nobody
-* consumer organization: all organizations, specific organization, no organization
+* Consumer organization: all organizations, specific organization, no organization

-With the stage visibility, provider is able to exposed the endpoint he wants to the appropriate consumer audience:
+With the stage visibility, the provider can expose an endpoint to the appropriate consumer audience:

-* a dev endpoint may be suitable for an internal development teams but not for a partner team.
+* A dev endpoint may be suitable for an internal development team but not for a partner team.
-* a production endpoint may be suitable for the validation team as well as for a partner team or for any consumer organization.
+* A production endpoint may be suitable for the validation team as well as for a partner team or any consumer organization.

-## Stage Management
+## Stage management

 ### Viewing available stages